laxmiadh08/msba-portfolio-laxmi/individual/contribution.md

      the churn.
   2. I did find there was imbalance but due to some tehcnical issue but I chose skip SMOTE or catBoost models, due to technical issues but when checked the score for holdout data was not as good as it should have been, I realized the importance of running these models.
+  3. Block time for Powerpoint design and speaking rehearsals